A two-step approach to production frontier estimation and the Matsuoka's distribution

 \subsubsection{DGP (ii): bivariate inputs}

-Simulation results for the estimation based on CBE and SBE estimators are summarized in Tables \ref{tab:sim2} and \ref{tab:sim3}, respectively.
-In general, both procedures performed quite similarly and the conclusions remain the same as those in the univariate approach: (a) they indicate that the estimates get closer to their respective true values as the sample size increases; (b) the MASE values for $\hat g$, $\hat g_1$, $\hat g_2$, and $\hat f$ are larger for smaller values of $p$; and (c) $\hat p$ tend to overestimate $p$ and its bias and variance depend positively on the value of $p$.
-For the CBE and SBE estimation respectively, Figures \ref{fig:sim_bi} and \ref{fig:sim_bi_sbe} present boxplots (top row) and histograms (bottom row) of the estimated values considering $p\in\{1,2,8\}$ and $n\in\{100,150,250\}$, whereas Figures \ref{fig:sim_bi_ase} and \ref{fig:sim_bi_ase_sbe} present boxplots of the estimated values of $\ase_r(\hat f)$ (top row) and $\mathrm{ASE}_r(\hat g)$ (bottom row) as a function of $p$ and $n$, for $r\in\{1,\cdots,N\}$.
-The boxplots in Figures \ref{fig:sim_bi} and \ref{fig:sim_bi_sbe} clearly depict the estimation bias of $\hat p$ which causes the histograms to be slightly positively asymmetric, especially for small values of $n$.
-The $\ase_r(\hat f)$ and $\ase_r(\hat g)$ shown in Figures \ref{fig:sim_bi_ase} and \ref{fig:sim_bi_ase_sbe} are very similar in behavior to the univariate case, decreasing to values close to zero as the sample size increases, but still showing some bias. \FloatBarrier
+Simulation results for the estimation based on CBS and SBS estimators are summarized in Tables \ref{tab:sim2} and \ref{tab:sim3}, respectively.
+Histograms and boxplots for $\hat p, \ase_r(\hat g), \ase_r(\hat f)$ and $\ase_r(\hat f_{\text{ctz}})$ can be found in the supplementary material (Figures 5-8).
+Both procedures performed quite similarly and the general conclusions are the same as in the univariate case: (a) they indicate that the estimates get closer to their respective true values as the sample size increases; (b) the MASE values for $\hat g$ and $\hat f$ are larger for smaller values of $p$; (c) $\hat p$ tends to overestimate $p$, and its bias and variance increase with $p$; and the full nonparametric estimate $\hat f_{\text{ctz}}$ performs worse than $\hat f$. \FloatBarrier